Skip to main content

 • A Hosting Agreement is only valid when issued with an employment contract and for work being carried out by the researcher physically in Ireland.
 Researchers working abroad will not be issued a Hosting Agreement for that time as it does not provide right to work in any other country.

-• Upon early termination of the researchers' employment contract, they must return their hosting agreement to Human Resources.
-This is the responsibility of both the researcher and their PI to inform Human Resources of the early termination of the contract.
+• It is the responsibility of both the researcher and their PI to inform Human Resources in the event of an early termination of the contract.

 • If a Hosting Agreement has been issued and it transpires that the researcher will no longer be taking up the position offered, it is the duty of the PI to inform Human Resources of the same to ensure the Hosting Agreement is cancelled.

-• Hosting agreements can only be issued to researchers – Research Assistants and Research Fellows.
-We have been advised that they cannot be issued to non-research staff working on research projects or Academics whose principal role is as a lecturer.
+• Hosting Agreements can only be issued to researchers - Research Assistants and Research Fellows.
+They will not be issued to non-research staff working on research projects or Academics whose principal role is as a lecturer.

-Principal Investigators intending to employ a third country researcher must fill out a nomination form as previously.
-The nomination form should clearly indicate that the employee will need a hosting agreement, and email contact details for the employee and the PI.
+Principal Investigators intending to employ a third country researcher must liaise with the relevant HR Partner to start the process.
+The nomination form should clearly indicate that the employee will need a Hosting Agreement*, and email contact details for the employee and the PI.

 Frequently Asked Questions